irgroup-classrooms/dis08-2021/assignments.md

 # Assignment 1

+This is a personal assignment.
+Each student has to compile his/her own results.
+The submission deadline is `2021-11-26, 20 pm`.
+All parts of assignment 1 are pre-released so that you can look ahead what's coming up in the next weeks.

 ## Exercise 1: Join GitHub Classrooms and Markdown (6 pts)

 Create a GitHub account and join the [GitHub classroom](https://classroom.github.com/a/Nshauyhh).
+If you can't find your student id in the classroom's list, please [file an issue](https://github.com/irgroup-classrooms/dis08-2021/issues).
+I just need your lastname and course of study.
+No student id in the public list of issues, please.

 Once the cloning process is done create a new file in this repository via the web interface.
 Use `introduction.md` as file name.
 For all .md-files of this assignment, use the markdown syntax ([markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)).